LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W01-D2-ProgrammingBasics-Variables.md

 </body>
 ```

-Variables that are declared in one &lt;script&gt; element are visible in all the &lt;scrpit&gt; elements that are below it on the page.
+Variables that are declared in one &lt;script&gt; element are visible in all the &lt;script&gt; elements that are below it on the page.

 ```html